efi411/final_project3/README.md

-# final_project
+# Robust Stabilizing Leader Election Algorithm

-In this repository, we implements - Robust Stabilizing Leader Election algorithm.
+In this repository, we implements - Robust Stabilizing Leader Election Algorithm.

 In order to use this library and run the leader election algorithm, follow these instructions: